Tharun-P7/Reddit-clone-deployment/README.md

 6. Attach the policies directly to your iam user → click next

-Note →I will provide the administrator accesss for now but we careful while attaching the policies on your workapce
+Note → I will provide the administrator accesss for now but we careful while attaching the policies on your workapce